lit/lit.dev/packages/lit-dev-content/site/docs/components/events.md

 }
 ```

+Note, if an event is `composed` but does not `bubble`, it can only be heard on the node that dispatches the event and on the host element containing the shadow root.
+If an event is `composed` and does `bubble`, all ancestor nodes to the node that dispatches the event will be able to hear the event.

 Note that most standard user interface events, including all mouse, touch, and keyboard events, are both bubbling and composed.
 See the [MDN documentation on composed events](https://developer.mozilla.org/en-US/docs/Web/API/Event/composed) for more information.

 ### Understanding event retargeting {#shadowdom-retargeting}

-[Composed](#shadowdom-composed) bubbling events dispatched from within shadow DOM are retargeted so that, to any listener external to the shadow DOM, they appear to come from the element hosting the shadow root.
+[Composed](#shadowdom-composed) events dispatched from within shadow DOM are retargeted so that, to any listener external to the shadow DOM, they appear to come from the element hosting the shadow root.
 Since Lit components render into shadow DOM, all events dispatched from inside a Lit component appear to be dispatched by the Lit component itself.
 This means the event's `target` property is the Lit component.

 ```html
 <my-element onClick="(e) => console.log(e.target)"></my-element>